-Your best guide to the correct and safe use of any pesticide is the product label.
+The correct, safe, and legal use of any pesticide is always found on the product label.
 Pesticide labels contain such important and pertinent information as the brand or trade name, the amount of active ingredient, directions for use, environmental hazards, what to do in the case of an accident, and storage and disposal directions.